sphinx-doc/sphinx/doc/usage/restructuredtext/directives.rst

       Use :py:func:`!spam` instead.

 .. rst:directive:: .. version-removed:: version [brief explanation]
+                   .. versionremoved:: version [brief explanation]

    Similar to :rst:dir:`version-added`, but describes when the feature was removed.
    An explanation may be provided to tell the reader what to use instead, or why the feature was removed.

    .. version-added:: 7.3

+   .. version-changed:: 8.3
+      The :rst:dir:`versionremoved` directive was renamed to :rst:dir:`version-removed`.
+      The previous name is retained as an alias.

    Example::